 - Discount opportunities.
 We are purposefully going during a slower time of the year.
 As such, the parks and resorts are typically less booked, so Disney will often offer specials to attract more visitors.
 Sometimes they’ll discount or throw in the meal plan, or offer a particular resort type for a lower cost.
 Our travel agent doesn’t get discounts, but they do get all notifications of such specials as they are announced, and if she sees any that would be advantageous to us, she will immediately make changes on our behalf, the same morning that she gets the discount information.

 One thing that we aren’t using the travel agent for is travel.
 We are planning on flying, and are pretty close to booking our tickets.
 The round trip tickets, as of the most recent check, are around $320 each.
 Price research shows that this is about the best we can expect to pay.
 We just need to finalize the dates and book the tickets.
-We will also have to factor in costs for luggage, currently at $50 per bag round trip, but you can pay for this at any time up to the trip.
+We will also have to factor in costs for luggage.
+This is currently at $50 per bag round trip.
+The god news is that you can pay for this at any time up to the trip.

 I’ve mentioned in the past that my wife started an etsy shop a little over a year ago, and she’s been doing very well.
 She designs digital invitations, wall art, and other material that can then be printed by the customer.
-She’s been dedicating a majority of her income toward our family trip, so when we last crunched the numbers, the money is there for our trip.
+She’s been dedicating a majority of her income toward our family trip.
+When we last crunched the numbers, the money is there for our trip.
 This is great that paying for it is one less thing to worry about!

 So far we are very satisfied with the planning we’ve accomplished.
-There are still many details to go through, but committing to the dates and the park, and the travel are really big milestones that we’ve hit well in advance.
-Hopefully the rest of our planning continues to be as smooth, and I’m confident that we will have a great trip!
+There are still many details to go through.
+Still, we’ve hit a few big milestones.
+We’ve got our dates.
+We know what parks we are going to.
+And, we have the travel plans set.
+Having these out of the way will make things easier.
+Hopefully the rest of our planning continues to be as smooth!
+I’m confident that we will have a great trip!

 Readers, have you planned a Disney vacation over the last couple of years?
 Did you find that more planning up front led to less worries and more fun while there?